MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-on-kubernetes-v0.md

 ## Remarks

 There is a newer version of this task available that provides additional support for targetting a Kubernetes cluster in different ways, using the `connectionType` property.
-For more information, see [AzureFunctionOnKubernetes@1](./azure-function-on-kubernetes-v1.md) and [AzureFunctionOnKubernetes@1 service connection](./azure-function-on-kubernetes-v1.md#service-connection)
+For more information, see [AzureFunctionOnKubernetes@1](./azure-function-on-kubernetes-v1.md) and [AzureFunctionOnKubernetes@1 remarks](./azure-function-on-kubernetes-v1.md#remarks)

 :::moniker-end
 <!-- :::editable-content-end::: -->